Install Free

 Sometimes your issue is recognized by additional analyzers.
 When this occurs, a full list of all quick fixes will appear in the tooltip; SonarLint’s Quick Fixes are distinguishable by the SonarLint icon preceding the text title.

-The use of Connected Mode is required to identify both security hotspots and taint vulnerabilities.
-Security hotspots require that your project be bound to SonarQube; Taint vulnerabilities can be found with a Connected Mode binding to either SonarQube or SonarCloud.
+The use of Connected Mode is required to identify both security hotspots and injection vulnerabilities (also called taint vulnerabilities).
+Security hotspots require that your project be bound to SonarQube; Injection vulnerabilities can be found with a Connected Mode binding to either SonarQube or SonarCloud.

-By default, a SonarLint hotspot badge and vulnerability padlock are displayed for Security Hotspot and Taint Vulnerability issues (respectively) in the Eclipse Vertical ruler.
+By default, a SonarLint hotspot badge and vulnerability padlock are displayed for security hotspots and injection vulnerabilities (respectively) in the Eclipse Vertical ruler.

-If you don’t see the data flow displayed in the code editor for taint issues, make sure that code minings are enabled in the Preferences > Java > Editor > Code Minings menu.
+If you don’t see the data flow displayed in the code editor for injection vulnerabilities, make sure that code minings are enabled in the Preferences > Java > Editor > Code Minings menu.

-Please have a look at the SonarLint for Eclipse documentation on Security hotspots and Taint vulnerabilities for more details about working with these types of security issues.
+Please have a look at the SonarLint for Eclipse documentation on Security hotspots and Injection vulnerabilities for more details about working with these types of security issues.

 Marking issues